+Math Applications

-Math Applications Credit: 1/2 Prerequisite: Successful completion of Math A
+Prerequisite: Successful completion of Math A

 This course incorporates mathematical concepts, such as Venn Diagrams, signed numbers, logic, linear equations and polynomials, geometry, ratio and proportion, probability, math systems, graphing, and trigonometry with real, everyday applications.
-These applications may include, but are not limited to, auto base pricing, advertising, time zones, sports, profit, body fat, travel, taxes, sales, investment, clock math, painting a wall, job hunting, and wall decorating using the "Golden Rule".
+These applications may include, but are not limited to, auto base pricing, advertising, time zones, sports, profit, body fat, travel, taxes, sales, investment, clock math, wall decorating, and job hunting.